appababba/face_recognition_project/README.md

 The script will print progress messages and the final accuracy scores for KNN and GaussianNB to the terminal.

-It will also save the following plots as PNG files in the main project directory:
+It will also save these plots as PNG files in the main project directory:

 * `confusion_matrix_KNN (Scratch).png`
 * `confusion_matrix_GaussianNB (Scratch).png`